 What is a RNA-seq de novo assembly and how to perform it with OmicsBox

 The aim of de novo transcriptome assembly is to accurately reconstruct the complete set of transcripts that are represented in the read data without the aid of genome sequence information.
-The resulting assemblies provide the primary data to identify all expressed transcripts, to discover isoforms and facilitate quantitative assessment of differential gene expression.
+The resulting assemblies provide the primary data to identify all expressed transcripts, to discover isoforms and facilitate the quantitative assessment of differential gene expression.

-To perform de novo transcriptome assembly it is necessary to have an specific tool for it.
+To perform de novo transcriptome assembly it is necessary to have a specific tool for it.
 One of the main functionalities of Blast2GO is RNA-Seq de novo assembly and it is based on the well-known Trinity assembler software developed at the Broad Institute and the Hebrew University of Jerusalem.

-Trinity represents a novel method for the efficient and robust de novo reconstruction of transcriptomes from RNA-seq data.
+Trinity represents a novel method for the efficient and robust de novo reconstruction of transcriptomes from RNA-Seq data.
 It divides the RNA sequence data into several individual de Bruijn graphs, each representing the transcriptional complexity at a given gene or locus, and then processes each graph independently to extract full-length splicing isoforms and to tease apart transcripts derived from paralogous genes.